nasa/cumulus-docs/docs/input_output.md

                                  // prefer to be passed resources explicitly in their configuration rather
                                  // than looking up paths here.
 The paths being present here, however allows
                                  // configuration to parameterize values that are not known until the stack
                                  // is created.
-For instance, a configuration field have the value \"
+For instance, a configuration field have the value
-                                 // {cumulus_meta.buckets.private}\", which instructs the Task to look up the
+                                 // "{cumulus_meta.buckets.private}", which instructs the Task to look up the
                                  // private bucket while allowing the Task to remain ignorant of what buckets
                                  // are available.